sheynkman-lab/Long-Read-Proteogenomics/AWStoZenodo.md

 ## star_genome folder

 The genome information required for `star` are in a folder in the AWS S3 Bucket.
+To make this programmatically accessible through a `Channel` in a `Nextflow` workflow, we will use `tar` and `pigz` to create a `tar.gz`.

 Assuming we are in `Long-Read-Proteogenomics/data` directory.

 ### i.
 Make a directory within `Long-Read-Proteogenomics/data` directory